WillACosta/ng-shop-workspace/docs/content/prompts.md

   - User choices: plants with care_level: Moderate and environment: Indoor
   - Possible results would be: [Peperomia, Orchid]

-- Return at a minimum of two results.
+- Return at a minimum of two results and max of four results.
 - Add an extra field to the item result to define a percentage of match, use 0 for 0% and 1 for 100%.
   For example: